kashingtonDC/RZSM/README.md

 ### Filtering (S1, Precipitation, SM )
-	Only Ascending S1 orbits are used
+	Only Ascending S1 orbits with VV polarization are used Eliminated sites in Alaska, Puerto Rico, Hawaii from SCAN db Filter out soil moisture values with preceding precipitation determined by PRISM
-	Currently, VV polarization and HV have been tested.
-Number of S1 Overpass differs Only soil moisture data without prior 3-day precipitation is used

 ## Data